Explore Austin’s Community Tree Priority Map

 Stewardship Investment: The Community Tree Report seeks to share how the City invests in the activities that support Austin’s urban forest and community of stewards.
-The Report features investment visualizations, an interactive map of projects, and the raw data for your own analysis project.
+The Report features investment visualizations, an interactive map of projects, and the raw data for your analysis project.

 Urban Forest Benefits: Urban Forest Inventory and Analysis Program (UFIA) completed an assessment in Austin in 2016.
-Austin’s urban forest monitoring program and produces estimates of the quantity, health, composition, and benefits of urban trees and forests.
+Austin’s urban forest monitoring program produces estimates of the quantity, health, composition, and benefits of urban trees and forests.

 City of Austin Strategic Direction 2023 (SD23) Alignment: The Community Tree Priority Map supports the SD23 Government that works for all (GTW.10).